 Call 911 directly.
 Identify yourself, the type and location of the emergency.
 This call will be locked in and immediately traced.

 There is identified campus support staff that the complainant can talk to.
 The complainant may call or meet directly with any of these persons and explain the incident.
 Complainants may bring a friend, RA, CDA, or LCA along as a source of support.
 These experienced staff will listen and explain all options available.
 These discussions will be handled with the strictest need-to-know policy possible.

 While respecting the confidentiality and anonymity of the complainant, the college has a responsibility to protect the safety of the members of the Dordt campus community.
 As stated earlier in this handbook, the Clery Act defines campus security authorities to include an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
-Student services staff members (excluding the dean of chapel and personal counselors), residence life personnel, the athletic director, team coaches, club advisors, and members of the Student Life Committee are considered campus security authorities and are required, for the purpose of documenting criminal activity and to allow the college to follow up, to report details of criminal activity to the vice president for student services.
+Student services staff members (excluding the dean of chapel and personal counselors), residence life personnel, the athletic director, team coaches, club advisors, and members of the Student Life Committee are considered campus security authorities and are required, for the purpose of documenting criminal activity and to allow the college to follow up, to report details of criminal activity to the vice president and chief administrative officer.